-Use Case Details 19 May, 2015
+Use Case Details

+19 May, 2015
-SCENARIOS

-based on purchase cycles and promotional periods.

-- User selects "List Stock Levels by Publisher" Uses: - 2.
-System returns a list of publishers to select from - User Selects a publisher
+based on purchas e cycles and promotiona al periods.
+1. User selects "I Uses: ist Stock Levels by Pub lisher" 2.
+System returns Uses: a list of publishers to se elect from 3.
+User Selects a Uses: publisher 4.
+System returns a listing of titles and qu antity in stock for the publisher

-Uses

-System returns a listing of titles and quantity in stock for the publisher Uses: